How to Build a Super-Efficient Small House on a Budget

 Synopsis: Is it possible to build an affordable, beautiful, energy-efficient house that can cozily withstand the rigors of a Maine winter?
 Architect Matthew O’Malia would say yes, based on his experience with the house featured in this article.
-This 1000-sq.-ft. retirement home, designed for comfort and flexibility, costs about $160 per sq. ft. to build and, depending on siting, is capable of meeting the Passive House standard.
+This 1000-sq.-ft. retirement home, designed for comfort and flexibility, cost about $160 per sq. ft. to build (in 2012 dollars) and, depending on siting, is capable of meeting the Passive House standard.
 Six key elements work together to make this house appealing: insulation for an R-50 SIP wall assembly and an R-60 foundation; triple-glazed windows; diligent air-sealing; minimized risk of thermal bridging; attention to indoor-air quality; and a super-insulated slab foundation that picks up heat during the day and releases it slowly at night.
 This house is finished with simple interiors that highlight the house’s forested surroundings.
 This article includes a sidebar in the PDF below, about the high-performance German EGE windows used in the house.

 In 2008, when my business partner and I decided to form a design/build firm, we agreed to build to the highest standard of sustainability and to do so cost effectively.
-With all our projects, we hoped to achieve a synergy between designing for human comfort, building in response to the site, and achieving long-term durability.
+With all of our projects, we hoped to achieve a synergy between designing for human comfort, building in response to the site, and achieving long-term durability.
 We quickly agreed that the Passive House standard, which was just being introduced to the United States, would be the most comprehensive and clear measure of our success.
 To demonstrate that we had the ability to reach the standard, we built our first prototype, a house we called the GO Home.
 To reach the Passive House standard in Maine’s cold climate, we developed a new way to design and build homes collaboratively.
 The GO Home, completed in 2009, was Passive House certified, achieved LEED platinum, and was named the U.S. Green Building Council’s residential project of the year.

 Since building the GO Home, we’ve refined our design-and-build approach in completing several other high-performance projects.
 This house in Bath, Maine, is based on one of our design-plan packages that delivers (depending on the site) a house that could meet the Passive House standard, that’s comfortable and attractive, and that has a modest base cost—roughly $160 per sq. ft.
 Here is how we achieve such grand results on such a low budget.